Award for Leadership in Languages and Cultures

 Award Categories

-Category 1 – A high school student
+Category 1: Secondary school student

 Selection Criteria

-Category 1 – A high school student
+Category 1: Secondary school student

-• Effective intercultural capabilities
+• Demonstrates effective intercultural capabilities

 • Outstanding community leadership